Vishalvn07/osint-bot/README.md

 This bot is designed for OSINT (Open Source Intelligence) tasks, providing efficient capabilities through Telegram.
 With features like wordlist searches, token management, and log analysis, it integrates powerful C++ log parsing to deliver fast results.
 User activities and search logs are automatically saved in a SQLite database for further review.

+To add the Logs you must leave the .txt in the “cloud” folder, there the logs.txt will go.
+You can get free CLOUDLOGS in telegram, forums or paid, that's up to you!
 ---

 ## 🚀 **Features**